History of Interactive Fiction and CYOA

 However, all was not lost.
 In 2005, R.A.
 Montgomery, the original champion of the series from the beginning, and his wife Shannon Gilligan (a CYOA author as well) secured rights to it and formed ChooseCo, LLC in order to reprint many of the original books with updated text and illustrations for today's youth.
 Moreover, additional titles and series were developed to rekindle the love for the Choose Your Own Adventure series.
 Today, ChooseCo publishes thirty-four books in the revamped series as well as having:

 Showcasing its versatility, the interactive story was taken to a new arena in 2005 with the critically-acclaimed one-act interactive computer-based drama Façade created by Michael Mateas and Andrew Stern.
 Façade allows the viewer to play with their own name and gender as the friend of Grace and Trip, a couple in a rocky relationship.
-In this intense interactive drama, you experience an evening get-together with the couple, yourbottlecap actions and words directly affecting their conflict-ridden marriage and the night's outcome.
+In this intense interactive drama, you experience an evening get-together with the couple, your actions and words directly affecting their conflict-ridden marriage and the night's outcome.
 The "game" is free to download.

 In 2010, the interactive book market was once again expanded to now accommodate adults who grew up affectionately reading the Choose Your Own Adventure series in the 1980's and 90's.
 Author Shawn Harris founded Choose the Ending Books for adults.
 Choose the Ending books feature R-rated plotlines that appeal to older readers nostalgic for the CYOA style but enjoy age relevant books.
 His first book "Beer, Women, and Bad Decisions" is additionally available for the iPhone and iPad, implementing links instead of page turns for a new digital audience.